maduhu/cloudstack-docs/rtd/source/concepts.rst

 -  ISO images — disc images containing data or bootable media for operating systems

--  Disk volume snapshots — saved copies of VM data which can be used for data recovery or to create new templates
+-  Disk volume snapshots — saved copies of VM disks which can be used for data recovery or to create new templates

-The items in secondary storage are available to all hosts in the scope of the secondary storage, which may be defined as per zone or per region.
+The items in secondary storage are available to all of the hosts in the scope of the secondary storage, which may be set as per zone or per region.

-To make items in secondary storage available to all hosts throughout the cloud, you can add object storage in addition to the zone-based NFS Secondary Staging Store.
-It is not necessary to copy templates and snapshots from one zone to another, as would be required when using zone NFS alone.
-Everything is available everywhere.
+To make items in secondary storage available to all hosts throughout the cloud, you can add object storage in conjunction with a the zone-based NFS Secondary Staging Store.
+In this configuration it is not necessary to copy templates and snapshots from one zone to another, as would be required when using zone NFS alone.

-For Hyper-V hosts, SMB/CIFS storage is supported.
+For Hyper-V hosts, only SMB/CIFS storage is supported.

-CloudStack provides plugins that enable both OpenStack Object Storage (Swift, `swift.openstack.org <http://swift.openstack.org>`__) and Amazon Simple Storage Service (S3) object storage.
+CloudStack provides plugins that enable both OpenStack Object Storage (Swift, `swift.openstack.org <http://swift.openstack.org>`__) and Amazon Simple Storage Service (S3) compliant object storage.
 When using one of these storage plugins, you configure Swift or S3 storage for the entire CloudStack, then set up the NFS Secondary Staging Store for each zone.
 The NFS storage in each zone acts as a staging area through which all